Method, concepts, tutorials, and habits for budgeting people who think in days, not categories. Written by the team building CalBudget.

 Spreadsheets and transaction lists hide the one variable that matters most: time.
 A calendar puts your money back on a timeline you can actually plan around.

 Set up your first month in fifteen minutes.
-Choose monthly for $2.99 or annual for $29.99 with 7 days free.
+Start free, then upgrade to Plus Monthly for $2.99 or Plus Annual for $29.99 when you need more room.
 No bank login, no upsells.

 Get started